webix-hub/docs/data/datatable/subviews.md

 <img src="datatable/subgrid.png">

-To add a subview into Datatable, use the **subview** property.
+To add a subview into Datatable, use the api/ui.datatable_subview_config.md property.
 In the case of datatable, you should specify a Datatable configuration with all the necessary parameters as value of this property.

 In the columns configuration of the Datatable you should specify the **template** property with the value like *{common.subrow()} #title#*, where: